-When we think of game day, whether it's the Super Bowl, a Friday night in with the Toronto Raptors or a night out at a bar with the Maple Leafs, nachos are definitely part of the starting lineup of dishes.
+When we think of game day, whether it's the Super Bowl, a Friday night in with the Toronto Raptors or a night out at a bar with the Maple Leafs, our lineup of dishes usually involves Roasted Jalapeño Poppers, Big Mac Pizza, Fries, and of course, nachos.
 Who doesn't love nachos?
-Especially fully loaded nachos with layers of warm tortilla chips topped with spicy meat, stringy cheese and all the fixings from fresh guacamole, to cool sour cream, and rich salsa — and jalapeños, never forget the jalapeños.
+Especially fully loaded nachos with layers of warm tortilla chips topped with spicy meat, stringy cheese and all the fixings from fresh guacamole, to cool sour cream and rich salsa — and jalapeños, never forget the jalapeños.

-But for most game day dishes, meat is the MVP (you know, the star quarterback, point guard, or guy on centre ice).
+But for most game-day dishes, meat is the MVP (you know, the star quarterback, point guard, or guy at centre ice).
 From beef sliders, to chicken wings, and turkey chilli, there really isn't a meatless option.
 But the beauty of nachos (aside from eating it with our hands) is that it makes for the ultimate vehicle for replacing the meat with high-protein lentils.

 Substituting meat for lentils doesn't mean substituting ingredients for flavour.
 While cooking with lentils is inexpensive and super simple (rinse, simmer, serve), they're also a great source of fibre, protein and minerals like folate and iron.
 But our favourite part about cooking with lentils is the versatility and meal prep options that come with batch cooking.